 We then set to work turning this empty box into something that would make Robbie’s eyes light up.
 We covered the box in glitter paper to give it a colourful shine by simply sellotaping it all the way around for a tight fit.
 Those with older kids may prefer to use plain paper and let them draw their own designs for the box but Robbie is a little young for this.

 The next job was to add the lollipop sticks.
-We coloured the sticks as brightly as possible and added them all around the box.
+We cheat a little and always keep a supply of the craft kits below from Amazon that includes ready painted sticks, but if your child prefers to paint it can always be done yourself.
 We then folded the spare piece of cardboard and glued it on to the top, we now had a basket!

 We were still missing something though, fortunately we found inspiration in a shopping magazine with a beautiful looking picture of a chocolate chicken who would fit perfectly.
 A little cut and stick and the outside of the basket was finished.

 We filled the basket with crepe paper to give it a softer feel before filling it with chocolate eggs and soft toys and waited for Robbie to wake up from his nap.